-Above description of the alternatives is unlikely to be as detailed as the subsequent assessment of the 'go-forward' case and will likely be qualitative in nature.
+Above description of the alternatives is unlikely to be as detailed as the subsequent assessment of the 'go-forward' case.

 Financial and other benefits - Summarise from pre-feasibility or feasibility study as appropriate.
 Also, to include implications of not proceeding with project.
 Linkages to the Socio-Economic Effects section below.